code-JOA/About-Me/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I recently completed my Data Science studies at flatiron school in London;
+- 👨🏽‍💻 I recently completed my Data Science studies at Flatiron school in London;
 <!-- - 💼 I am also currently pursuing a Bachelor's degree in Business Administration in London; -->
 - ⏳ I am constantly learning and keep myself updated with the latest technologies.
 - 🤔 My interests are Data Science, web development and design;